Gammaalpha/react-enhanced-components/README.md

 None at this time.
 Yay!

+If any are found please raise an issue.

 ## Resolved bugs

 1. Fix sort issue when a row contains a cell with undefined value.